 Texts include Mesillat Yesharim by Rabbi Moses Chaim Luzzatto (with commentary by Rabbi Ira Stone) and the The Soul Work of Mussar, a textbook developed by CCM.

-Neshama: Taking Your Practice to the Next Level
+Neshamah: Taking Your Practice to the Next Level

 The second year of the CCM program is for those students who want to deepen their practice in the company of other committed Mussar practitioners.
 Students increase their sense of responsibilities to their va’ad (study group) and chevruta (study partner).
-A focus in Year 2 is developing personal action plans that aim to transform a relationship to another person, allowing for an unfettered soul-to-soul connection, neshama-to-neshama, with that person.
+A focus in Year 2 is developing personal action plans that aim to transform a relationship to another person, allowing for an unfettered soul-to-soul connection, neshamah-to-neshamah, with that person.
 Aiding in that work is the development of a Ner Tamid (Eternal Light) statement, which represents the calling of their soul and is a reminder of their best selves.

 Texts include Mesillat Yesharim by Rabbi Moses Chaim Luzzatto (with commentary by Rabbi Ira Stone) and the The Soul Work of Mussar, a textbook developed by CCM.
 In the second semester of Year 2, we introduce the first chapter of Rabbi Moses Cordovero’s Tomer Devorah, in a translation and commentary by Rabbi Stone and Dr. Beulah Trey.